 Shortbread Crust Instructions

-Grease two 5" skillets and press shortbread crust into the bottom of each skillet.
+- Grease a 9" pie pan and press shortbread crust into the bottom of the pan.

 Sugar Pie Filling Instructions